YoussefK-Ismail/toxic-content-classifier/TASK_EXPLANATION.md

 **The Project Is:**
-A complete AI system for detecting toxic content from texts and images, built with Python and Streamlit, with a CSV database, using BLIP and Fine-tuned DistilBERT models.
+A complete AI system for detecting toxic content from texts and images, built with Python and Streamlit, with a CSV database, using BLIP and Trained LSTM models.

 **The Goal:**
 Protect users from offensive content on the internet